Separate routine issues from true emergencies

 If you need to replace a basic over-the-counter item, keep the route as compact as possible.

-If you may need prescription support, use the official pharmacy surface rather than guessing off map pins.
+If you may need prescription support, use the official pharmacy page rather than guessing off map pins.

 Providence has hospital and physician networks that should sit above improvised travel advice when the situation moves beyond convenience care.